benchopt/benchopt/doc/benchmark_workflow/run_benchmark.rst

 --------------------------

 When using a complex configuration, it is more handy to specify it through a configuration file.
-Using a YAML file and the ``--config`` flag, it is possible to describe all details of the benchmark run and execute instead:
+Using a YAML file and the ``--config`` flag, it is possible to describe all details of the benchmark run and execute instead

 .. prompt:: bash $